-UK unveils powers to spy on Web use, raising privacy fears
+UK unveils powers to spy on web use, raising privacy fears

 After Snowden’s disclosures, three major reviews cleared British spies of acting illegally but all agreed the laws needed an overhaul.

-In unprecedented display, spy chiefs have invited journalists into their headquarters to argue for new powers and to try to reassure sceptics that they were not interested in mass state surveillance of people’s private lives.
+In unprecedented display of openness, spy chiefs have invited journalists into their headquarters to argue for new powers and to try to reassure sceptics that they were not interested in mass state surveillance of people’s private lives.

-They have also pointed out that private companies such as Google or Facebook hold more data about individuals with less oversight.
+They have also pointed out that private companies such as Google or Facebook hold a mass of data about individuals, with some insisting on obtaining personal information far in excess of what the authorities would want and without any oversight.

-Additional reporting by Elizabeth Piper and Kylie MacLellan in London, Joseph Menn in San Francisco Mark Hosenball in Washington; Editing by Alan Crosby, Philippa Fletcher and Ken Wills
+Additional reporting by Elizabeth Piper and Kylie MacLellan in London and Mark Hosenball in Washington; Editing by Alan Crosby and Philippa Fletcher